darzouras/darzouras-gridsome-site/content/art.md

 summary: Personal and professional creative projects
 header: /uploads/sailormoonattitude1.png
 ---
-My professional training started in fine art, it's carried into all the work I do now.
+I'm a professionally trained artist and my art background is carried into the work that I do now.